olefriis/simplepvr/README.md

 Small things first
 ------------------
 * XMLTV reading is very, very slow.
 Maybe we should use Nokogiri for XML parsing?
-* hdhomerun_config processes are not properly stopped on Ubuntu.
-I wonder why, and I don't really know what to do.

 Then...
 -------